Fivell/policies/src/pages/policies/breach_policy.md

 ## Versionista Breach Policy

-1. Discovery of Breach: A breach of ePHI shall be treated as "discovered" as of the first day on which such breach is known to the organization, or, by exercising reasonable diligence would have been known to Versionista (includes breaches by the organization's Customers, Partners, or subcontractors).
+1. Discovery of Breach: A breach of PHI or PII shall be treated as "discovered" as of the first day on which such breach is known to the organization, or, by exercising reasonable diligence would have been known to Versionista (includes breaches by the organization's Customers, Partners, or subcontractors).
 Versionista shall be deemed to have knowledge of a breach if